jonathanlewell/modernthaifood/site/content/thai-recipes/panang-curry-with-chicken.md

----
++++
-title: "Panang Curry With Chicken"
-description: "Panaeng Curry is a dry, rich, thick curry made with small amounts of coconut milk and a dry curry paste.
-This elegant dish is quick and easy to make and should have a mild taste."
+title= "Panang Curry With Chicken" description= "Panaeng Curry is a dry, rich, thick curry made with small amounts of coconut milk and a dry curry paste.
+This elegant dish is quick and easy to make and should have a mild taste." date= 2018-03-21T12:54:11Z draft= false
-date: 2018-03-21T12:54:11Z
-draft: false
----
++++

 ## "Kaeng phanaeng gai"